jahmed11/redbox-frontend/README.md

 # React Todo List Application
-# use node version 18 or greater
+# use node version 18 or higher

 ### 1. Clone the Repository